jamesjbustos/llm-list/README.md

 ## Notes

 Never worked with railway before, however, the process was smooth and clear in the instructions.
+Everything went okay had some issues with property names that conflicted with keywords.
+Otherwise, everything went well.

 ## License